stormalf/chibicc/README.md

 ## release notes

-1.0.18    adding install in makefile (#PR24 from rurban).
+1.0.18    adding install and uninstall in makefile (#PR24 from rurban).
 Adding ND_MOD in is_const_expr(#issue 134 from matthewsot).
 Fixing incorrect small struct passing in 5th argument position (issue #127 from sgraham).
 Fixing ISS-140 compiling chibicc with chibicc tests failed with trying to parse the object.o file instead of linking only.

 ## old release notes